-By converting DMPs into living documents (cf. Rule 9), they become more likely to be consulted multiple times throughout the course of research.
+By converting DMPs into living documents (cf. principle 9), they become more likely to be consulted multiple times throughout the course of research.
 This works best if not just the most current version is readily accessible but differences between versions can be assessed by both humans and machines.

 It would also be helpful if interested parties could subscribe to automated notifications of changes to a specific DMP, ideally in a way that allows for different levels of granularity.
-For instance, project collaborators may be interested in the full content of the DMP, whereas the repository named as the destination of a specific subset of the data may only be interested in changes to the amount, licensing, deposition date or format of that specific data subset.
+For instance, project collaborators may be interested in the full content of the DMP, whereas the repository named as the destination of a specific subset of the data may only be interested in changes to the amount, licensing, deposition date, or format of that specific data subset.
+By the same token, repository operators should also receive automated notifications about a canceled booking for a project that has been rejected or no longer intends to deposit data there.

 Enabling such granular notifications requires the DMP to be machine actionable at corresponding levels of granularity.
 This necessitates avoiding free text and providing structured information whenever possible.
-Some form of human-readable narrative will remain necessary but DMP content that is structured, machine-readable and actionable increases the potential for reuse.
+Some form of human-readable narrative will remain necessary but DMP content that is structured, machine-readable, and actionable increases the potential for reuse.

-By turning DMPs into public documents (cf. Rule 10), they are more likely to be consulted by multiple humans and machines.
+By turning DMPs into public documents (cf. principle 10), they are more likely to be consulted by multiple humans and machines.
 Having machine-actionable DMPs would also facilitate the aggregation of DMPs at the available levels of granularity.
-For instance, infrastructure providers or funders may be interested in dashboards aggregating project-based DMPs on an ongoing basis and reslicing them in various ways, e.g. by the institutions associated with these DMPs, by the designated infrastructure, by the funding mechanism or by the kinds of data.
+For instance, infrastructure providers or funders may be interested in dashboards aggregating project-based DMPs on an ongoing basis and reslicing them in various ways, e.g. by the institutions associated with these DMPs, by the designated infrastructure, by the funding mechanism, or by the kinds of data.
+The successful implementation of this principle requires that DMPs no longer be treated as closed grant materials by funders, researchers, and institutional administrators.
+Alternatively, the RDA Exposing DMPs Working Group plans to provide recommendations about what subset of information contained in a DMP should be made open (e.g. project details but perhaps not the full content) and/or what kind of mediated access should be enabled.